Vision 2021

 Vision 2021 was the political manifesto of the Bangladesh Awami League party before winning the National Elections of 2008.
-It stands as a political vision of Bangladesh for the year 2021, the golden jubilee of the nation.
+It stands as a political vision of Bangladesh for the year 2021, the Golden Jubilee of the Independence of Bangladesh.
 The policy has been criticized as a policy emblematic of technological optimism in the context of Bangladesh and the state repression of media, low internet penetration, inadequate electricity generation.
 The Vision 2021 is an articulation of where this nation needs to be in 2021 – the year which marks the 50th anniversary of Bangladesh's independence.